-Using a visual template for implementation planning
+Using a visual implementation plan template

 The project implementation plan template is a native PowerPoint slide designed to help project managers and team leaders create clear tactical plans effortlessly.
 Built as a visual timeline, it provides a bird’s eye view of the entire project and can be easier to follow than the conventional grid format used for implementation documents.
-This makes the graphic a good tool not only for internal communications, but also for presenting to management, clients or other non-project audiences, who may find it tedious to read through data-rich spreadsheets to understand where the project is going.
+This makes the graphic a good tool not only for internal communications, but also for presenting the plan to management, clients or other non-project audiences, who may find it tedious to read through data-rich spreadsheets to understand where the project is going.

-Making the most out of the timeline
+Making the most out of the timeline template

 To get the most out of the implementation plan template, professionals can use a few design tricks that will help them convey the right message without overcrowding the graphic.
 For instance, they can: